Make the world better

 Last year was WONDERFUL!
 Watch or New England FINALS:

 After a long hiaitus, the Ralph Salvucci Online Bridge Contest is BACK!
 Thanks to Stephen and Gene Ressler, with help from ASCE, our favorite contest is ready for a return.
-This is a test run.
-All students will be individuals and will register through an educator.
-Unfortunately, I need to limit the contest to educators in New England.
-In the registration, we only want educator emails!
+This was a test run.

 (you can do this even if not doing the contest!)